TrautsNottus/trautsnottus.github.io/_docs/classteacher/index.md

 ---
-title: SIMS in the Classroom
+title: SIMS in the classroom
 ---

-# SIMS in the Classroom

 * [Class Log](clog/)
 * [Taking the register](clog/take-register)